 There are many claimed Ka’Chava benefits – improved immunity, weight loss, energy, sleep, digestion, mental health claims, and lots more.

-It's a bit of a red flag when a supplement company seemingly claims any and every potential health-related benefit as their own...especially when some of the benfits contradict each other.
+I have to be honest - I try VERY hard to be as neutral and unbiased as I can when it comes to supplement reviews.
+But as a dietitian, it's always a bit of a red flag and sets off some alarm bells when a supplement seems to claim any and every potential health-related benefit as their own...especially when some of the benefits contradict each other.
 But let’s look at the science behind the claims.

 Ka’Chava claims to help produce immune cells and ward off infections.
 They state that it’s “packed with” nutrients that support the body’s immune system through physical barriers (skin and gut microbiome), cellular immunity, and antibody production.
 These nutrients include zinc, vitamin C, vitamin D, selenium, probiotics, vitamin A, and B-complex vitamins.